Directed by: Ben Stiller || Produced by: Samuel Goldwyn Jr., John Goldwyn, Stuart Cornfeld, Ben Stiller

 If you’re in the mood for a contemplative yet visually competent dramady, I recommend giving this a try.
 It’s definitely no laugh-out-loud comedy, but its got a likable lead with a straightforward, honest story and a touching message.
 The script doesn’t tread much, if any, new ground as far as thematic content and character analyses are concerned, but Stiller’s strong direction and eye for detail elevate it far above the average “thought-provoking” arthouse character-study.
 If nothing else, it’s nice to see a non-action-oriented film, a straightforward dramatic story that appreciates the visual medium of cinema and actually bothers being cinematic.
 I’ll drink to that.

 SUMMARY & RECOMMENDATION: Stiller is the star of The Secret Life of Walter Mitty, but more so from behind the camera than in front of it.
 His penchant for emotional soundtracks and visual splendor suite this story well.
-It will inspire you to burst through your front door and go on your own adventure.
 That being said, Stiller is no slouch in front of the camera either, though.
 Guest-stars Sean Penn and Patton Oswalt bring yet more heart to this feelgood story.

 — However… Wiig is sweet, but underused.
 Scott ain’t sweet and needed better characterization.